kopax/postgresql-proxy-action/README.md

 ``* = Required``

-from Burnett01/rsync-deployments:

 ## Required secret(s)

-This action needs secret variables for the ssh private key of your key pair.
+This action needs secret variables for the SSH private key of your key pair.
 The public key part should be added to the authorized_keys file on the server that receives the deployment.
 The secret variable should be set in the Github secrets section of your org/repo and then referenced as the  `remote_key` input.

 > Always use secrets when dealing with sensitive inputs!